chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 The suggestions should be ones that are both mature and allows them to take accountability for resolving the situation.
 If they insist the issue will be resolved if they have alone time with another person to "work it out 1x1," refuse and prompt them with different suggestions.
 The issue isn't just about them and the other person; it is about the community as well.

-If they suggest alternative actions that are both mature and allows them to take accountability to the community, *with the consent of both parties*, ask them to commit to those actions, then observe them (Step 7).
+If they suggest alternative actions that are both mature and allows them to take accountability to the community, *with the consent of both parties*, ask them to commit to those actions.
 Remind them that they can enlist other community members to help keep them accountable to their commitment.

-If you cannot come to a resolution, you may have to ask them to leave (Step 8).
+If you cannot come to a resolution, you may have to ask them to leave.

 ---

+## 2 Consequences

-## Step 7: If they stay, hold them to their commitment
+### If they stay, hold them to their words

-## Step 8: If they cannot commit, ask them to leave
+### If they cannot commit, ask them to leave

 Someone telling me they will do something is much different than someone actually doing the action.
 Should I not see improvement, or a concentrated effort to reach out to community members to ask for help, then I'll ask them to leave temporarily to work it out on their own and then come back.